Gary Stephan: Work

 Stephan builds paintings, abstract in form but pictorial in nature, with a few simple visual tools and colors, which he then uses to undermine a coherent view.
 Stephan surrounds his marks with shaped areas of negative space that destabilize figure/ground relationships.
 A color that is used as ground might come to the surface as a positive form.
 He also uses discontinuous areas of similar color that visually unite to create the impression of a singular shape.

 Part of the power of Stephan’s paintings and drawings comes from their engagement with the architecture of their exhibition spaces in ways that mirror their formal structure.
 Because of their color and facture, some of Stephan’s paintings may seem austere, but merely apprehending their complex formal structure does not settle their meanings.
 Stephan creates ambiguities of form that summon feelings that are not easily resolved.

-As an abstract painter, Stephan evades the obvious seductive charms that painting offers.
-He is a rigorous formalist painter.
-Part of the strength of Stephan’s work is the way is engages our imagination through metaphor-eliciting ambiguities.
-All the feelings connected with these various interpretations coexist in the emotional resonance of his paintings.
+As an abstract painter, Stephan has been described as presenting himself as a "rigorous formalist" whose paintings also contain "metaphor-eliciting ambiguities".

 Exhibitions

 His work has been exhibited at institutions including the Drawing Center, the Metropolitan Museum of Art, the Aldrich Museum of Contemporary Art, and the Whitney Museum.

 Stephan has had solo shows in New York at Susan Inglett Gallery, Bykert Gallery, Mary Boone Gallery, Hirschl and Adler, and Marlborough Gallery; in Los Angeles at Margo Leavin Gallery and Daniel Weinberg Gallery.

 He had a retrospective exhibition at the Kienzle Art Foundation in Berlin from 13 September 2017 to 13 January 2018.

+From 14 May to 4 July 2025 the solo exhibition 'Cohere and Go There' took place at the Thomas Park Gallery in Seoul.
+The catalogue includes an essay by art critic John Yau, an interview between the artist Tom McGlynn and Gary Stephan, and an afterword by director Mimi Park.